y8ncastle/y8ncastle/README.md

 ### Hello, I'm Yoonsung (Zay), Jeong. 👋

 🌱 A junior developer, currently studying Blockchain (Ethereum) and AI to handle them professionally.
-I'm focused on techniques which are related to 4th industrial revolution especially, but also interested in Android app development, either.
+I am focused on techniques which are related to 4th industrial revolution especially, but also interested in Android app development, either.

 ### 📫 How to reach me
 - **Email**: y8ncastle@kakao.com